Warm chickpea salad with artichokes and sun-dried tomatoes – a real treat.

 In the other bowl, combine 4 c water with 2 T lemon juice.
 Prepare the artichokes by pulling off the tough outer leaves, and continue until you reach the tender yellow or pale green leaves inside (you can save the removed leaves to eat the normal way).
 Cut off the dark green top of the artichoke and all but an inch of the stem.
 Trim the stem and smooth any rough areas with a knife.

 - If using baby artichokes, cut into pieces and place in water.

-- If using large artichokes, cut one in half lengthwise and place half in the water.
-Cut the inner purple leaves and hair off the other half, then cut the artichoke into pieces.
+- If using large artichokes, cut in half lengthwise and remove the inner purple leaves and hair from each half.
+Then cut into pieces and plae in water.

 Repeat with remaining artichokes, placing each finished piece in the water.